Is this drill of any use?

 For those of you who (unlike me) train at the real, brick-and-mortar Dragon Institute – Do you see value in this?
 Sifu, perhaps at my stage the answer is to just stick with the drills and I am getting too far ahead of myself right now?

-Charles replied 1 month, 1 week ago 4 Members · 4 Replies
+Deleted User replied 7 months, 2 weeks ago 4 Members · 4 Replies

 • 4 Replies